BCcampus/pressbooks-textbook/symbionts/mce-table-buttons/readme.txt

 1. The editor with the new table editing controls in WordPress 3.4 through 3.8.

 == Changelog ==

+= 3.1 =
+* Updated core TinyMCE table plugin from 4.0.20 to 4.0.21 in sync with WordPress - mostly bug and accessibility fixes
+* Refactored for compatibility with plugins like Advanced Custom Fields that do not use the_editor hook

 = 3.0 =
 * Support for WordPress 3.9 and newer, which includes a major visual editor upgrade (TinyMCE 4)